yhmtsai/KeepZotero/README.md

 3. (Default: no) Give a confirmation dialog to avoid Exit.
 If it is selected, user need to confirm exit to close Zotero.
 (Unstable, especially MacOS)
 The followings only have effect on Windows or Linux:
 4. (Default: no) Enable the shortcut Alt + F4 to close entire Zotero.
 Note.
 Without this option, Alt + F4 minimizes Zotero.
-5. (Default: yes) Enable the shortcut Ctrl + W to close entire Zotero.
+5. (Default: yes) Enable the shortcut Ctrl + Q to close entire Zotero.
 Note.
 MacOS Command + Q always closes entire Zotero.

 Note.
 When only enable the third option, the Alt + F4 and clicking close button on titlebar will not have the confirmation dialog.
 However, if also enable the forth option, the Alt + F4 will give the confirmation dialog.